-Costa Rica was the first origin we traveled to in 2015, our first Direct purchases.
-This marks the fourth season we'll be working with the majority of the producers we buy from here - crazy how fast time flies and even more crazy how much they've developed their Micro-mills and their farms.
+Costa Rica was the first origin we traveled to in 2015, our first Direct purchases trip.
+This marks the fourth season we'll be working with the majority of the producers we buy from here.
+It's crazy how fast time flies and it's even more crazy how much the producers developed their Micro-mills and their farms.
 We've now seen seedlings turn into full fledge trees that are now producing coffee cherries and are available for us to potentially bring home.
 Exciting.

-On Thursday we hit the road and made our way to Chirripo to visit with Jose Alvarado, the owner of the Imperio Rojo mill and a few farms.
-Usually when we visit, his drying beds are filled with coffee every time we've visited, but this year is the latest that we've been here and there was no action at the mill.
-The harvest is completely over and today was Jose' last day working before taking his family and his key workers to the beach to celebrate the season.
+On Thursday, we hit the road and made our way to Chirripo to visit with Jose Alvarado, the owner of the Imperio Rojo mill, and a few farms.
+Usually when we visit, his drying beds are filled with coffee.
+This year, when we arrived, there was no action at the mill.
+The harvest is completely over and today was Jose's last day working before taking his family and his key workers to the beach to celebrate the season.
 He invited us, but it obviously wouldn't work for our condensed schedule.

 The region of Chirripo is actually a National Park and a mountain range.
-It's home to Mount Chirripo which is the tallest mountain in Costa Rica standing at 3820 metres.
-All the farms are scattered amongst steep hillsides that climb to peaks of near 2100 metres and have really just been started within the last 8 or so years.
+It's home to Mount Chirripo, which is the tallest mountain in Costa Rica, standing at 3820 metres.
+All the farms are scattered amongst steep hillsides that climb to peaks of nearly 2100 metres and have really just been started within the last 8 or so years.
 Imperio Rojo started just five years ago.

-We loaded into the back of Jose' truck and went to the top of his main two farms, Los Higuerones and Fuji.
+We loaded into the back of Jose's truck and went to the top of his main two farms, Los Higuerones and Fuji.
 Both are a drive up roads that can afford no error.
-Happy to report we made it to the top to see the amazing view of the Chirripo mountains as well as the growth and development of his trees - they're looking amazing!
+I'm happy to report we made it to the top to see the amazing view of the Chirripo mountains.
+As well as the growth and development of his trees - they're looking amazing!

-Higuerones is the first farm Jose owned and that's where our previous years offering of Imperio Rojo have come from.
-The name is after a type of tree that grows very tall and many are seen on the drive through the farm.
-The average plants here are about six or seven years old with some new growth coming in.
+Higuerones is the first farm Jose owned and that's where our previous years' offering of Imperio Rojo have come from.
+The farm is named after a type of tree that grows very tall and are seen on the drive through the farm.
+The average plants here are about six or seven-years-old with some new growth coming in.
 Almost all the coffee here is Catuai with a bit of Caturra.

 On Fuji, theres a whole bunch of new growth.
-The majority of plants are two years old and a scaterring of different varietals.
+The majority of plants are two years old and a scattering of different varietals.
 There's Catuai and Caturra again, but there's also Villasarchi, Geisha, Villalobos and a little bit of Pacamara.
-Excited to taste this in future years.
+I'm excited to taste this in future years.

-Jose has been playing with some processing experiments this season which we can see by his excitement that he's found a lot of interest in this.
+Jose has been playing with some processing experiments this season.
+We could see by his excitement, that he's found a lot of interest in this.
 He's played with small batches of Anaerobic fermentation, where the fermentation takes place in a sealed container, void of oxygen.
 This is similar to how a lot of wine makers ferment their grapes, calling it Carbonic Maceration, with the idea of more forward fruit qualities, more sweetness and more aromatics.
-Keen to cup and see the results.
+I'm keen to cup and see the results.

-On the road now to Tarrazu where we'll meet with the Solis Family who owns the farms San Francisco 1900 and the micro mill La Casona de Doña Lina.
-This will be our fourth season purchasing coffee from these great people as well.
+We're on the road now to Tarrazu, where we'll meet with the Solis Family, who owns the farms, San Francisco 1900 and the micro mill La Casona de Doña Lina.
+This will be our fourth season purchasing coffee from these great people, as well.
 See our next entry on how that visit went.